 Draft2Digital provides our users yearly tax records in accordance with United States tax law.

-As an international user, how do I submit my W8-BEN?
+As an international user, how do I submit my W8 form?

-Send your signed W8-BEN via fax or email using the contact information here.
+Send your completed, signed W8 form (most commonly a W8-BEN or W8-BEN-E) via fax or email using the contact information here.

 Terms of Service

 You can read our current terms of service (with no obligations) here.

 Can I use the converted epub anywhere else?

 Most other ebook conversion and distribution sites will limit the ways you can use the books they make for you.
 At Draft2Digital, we're proud of our products and confident in our service.
 Feel free to download your proof copy and use it however you want.

 How does publishing with Draft2Digital impact my copyright?

 Draft2Digital acquires no ownership of any rights.